rokamtechnology/usermanual2D/docs/index.md

 **Camera Management:** Configure the Camera for each SKU based on the requirement

+**Multi-Camera Management:**Configure and manage multiple cameras simultaneously for inspection.Adjust individual camera settings and synchronize them for multi-angle or multi-step inspections.

 **Image Management:** Delete/View the Images which are captured as reference by the Camera Management.

+**Calibration:**Calibrate the cameras and measurement systems to ensure accurate inspection results.Includes setting reference points, scaling factors,p and alignment adjustments.

 **Teach Image:** Edit the Inspection Parameters for each SKU